 1. Figure out your course

-As explained, if you always want to become a Project Manager, and want to learn from the basics, you should start by deciding which certification course for Project Management would best suit you.
-There is a whole range of alphabets such as PMP, CAPM, and PMI-ACP from which you can select from.
+As explained, if you always want to become a Project Manager and want to learn from the basics, you should start by deciding which project management certification course would best suit you.
+You can select from a wide range of alphabets, such as PMP, CAPM, and PMI-ACP.

-• The PMP certification is offered by the Project Management Institute, which is a global organization that teaches Project Management courses to professionals.
-It is one of the most popular and well-recognized qualifications in the field, which would have a major effect on your salary.
-This course is not for absolute beginners, but you can take this course and build on your Project Management portfolio.
+The PMP certification is offered by the Project Management Institute, a global organization that teaches Project Management courses to professionals.
+It is one of the most popular and well-recognized qualifications in the field, and it can significantly affect your salary.
+This course is not for absolute beginners, but you can take it to build on your Project Management portfolio.

-• The PRINCE2 which stands for PRojects IN controlled Environments is also a great certification that teaches practical applications of the skills in Project Management environments.
+PRINCE2, which stands for Projects IN controlled Environments, is also a great certification that teaches practical applications of skills in Project Management environments.
 This course could be taken by beginners to understand the basics of Project Management.
-The foundation course helps beginners to know about the Project Management world, and the practitioner course helps in building more skills in present Project Managers.
+The foundation course helps beginners learn about the Project Management world, and the practitioner course helps present Project Managers build more skills.

 2. Get and Maintain your Qualification